MelonKony/millmint/content/factbook/society/industry/municipal/united-grocers.md

 ߷ Part of the *[industry](/industry/)* series of articles
 {{</hint>}}

 United Grocers is an inter-municipal co-operative business that sells agricultural surplus through its network of franchised groceries.
-It can be found in one form or another across all of [<span class="fi fi-com"></span> Vekllei](/vekllei/).
+It can be found in one form or another across all of {{<link/vekllei>}}.
 United Grocers is a signatory to the Living Standards Scheme, and so can be compelled by the government to distribute appropriated food in times of need.

 The franchise is ubiquitous throughout most Vekllei cities, and is the most common place to shop for household groceries by [accounted revenue](/bulletin/accounted-revenue/).
 There are some 7,500 locations across Vekllei republics.